openelections/openelections-core/openelex/us/wv/process.md

 #### Issues

 * The 2006 House of Delegates primary results PDF is missing from the WV site; I have emailed to ask them to post it.
-* The 2004 State Senate primary results PDF is missing results for district 8 and district 17; Email sent asking state to post results.
+* The 2004 State Senate primary results PDF appears to be missing results for district 8 and district 17; Email sent asking state to post results.
 * The 2004 House of Delegates Democratic and Republican primary results for District 1 appears to be incorrect; email sent to confirm.
 * The 2004 House of Delegates Democratic primary results for District 5 appear to be incorrect.